blaketarter/react-native-paginated-listview/README.md

 * `initialData: array [optional]`
 The initial data to populate the ListView with

-* `paginatedEnabled: boolean [defaults to true]` Whether or not paginated is paginatedEnabled
+* `paginationEnabled: boolean [defaults to true]` Whether or not pagination is enabled

 * `autoFetch: boolean [defaults to true]`
 Whether or not PaginatedListView should auto fetch new data when it reaches the end